Wrapped sheaves: The comparison morphism

-\begin{myrmk} Corepresentatives of the microstalk functors $\mu_{(x,\xi)}: \Sh_\Lambda(M) \rightarrow \mathbb{Z} \dMod$ are frequently considered since they often provide a preferred set of generators.
-For example, Zhou in \cite{Zhou} finds an explicit description of corepresentatives in the case of FLTZ skeleton first considered in \cite{Fang-Liu-Treumann-Zaslow}, and uses it to match them with certain line bundles on the coherent side, which gives an explicit description to the equivalence proved in \cite{Kuwagaki} through descent argument.
-A common recipe for finding such a description is to first find a sheaf $F$ which is constructed locally near $x$, and is thus not necessarily in $\Sh_\Lambda(M)$, but still satisfies the identification $\Hom(F,\bigcdot) = \mu_{(x,\xi)}$ on $\Sh_\Lambda(M)$.
-Then one constructs a one-parameter family of sheaves $F_t$, $t \in [0,1]$, such that $F_0 = F$, $F_1 \in \Sh_\Lambda(M)$, and $\Hom(F_t,\bigcdot)$ remains constant as $t$ varies.
-This lemma can be seen as a general recipe for such a construction when subanalytic structure is presented. \end{myrmk}
+\begin{remark} Corepresentatives of the microstalk functors $\mu_{(x,\xi)}: \Sh_\Lambda(M) \rightarrow \cV$ are frequently considered since they often provide a preferred set of generators.
+For example, Zhou in \cite{Zhou1} finds an explicit description of corepresentatives in the case of FLTZ skeleton first considered in \cite{Fang-Liu-Treumann-Zaslow}, and uses it to match them with certain line bundles on the coherent side, which gives an explicit description to the equivalence proved in \cite{Kuwagaki1} through descent argument.
+A common recipe for finding such a description is to first find a sheaf $F$ which is constructed locally near $x$, and is thus not necessarily in $\Sh_\Lambda(M)$, but still satisfies the identification $\Hom(F,-) = \mu_{(x,\xi)}$ on $\Sh_\Lambda(M)$.
+Then one constructs a one-parameter family of sheaves $F_t$, $t \in [0,1]$, such that $F_0 = F$, $F_1 \in \Sh_\Lambda(M)$, and $\Hom(F_t,-)$ remains constant as $t$ varies.
+This lemma can be seen as an abstraction for such a construction when subanalytic structure is presented. \end{remark}